bringbackourneighbours/bringbackourneighbours/docs/architecture.md

 # Architecture

 This document describes the initial specification for the new web-project.
-It documents the architectural decisions and how the where made.
+It documents the architectural decisions and how they were made.

 <!-- TOC -->